 |This is an amount that is paid in advance for an asset not yet utilised||This is an amount yet to be paid for an asset already utilised|

-Example: Bonuses or wages payable, warranty payments, etc.|
+|Example: rent, insurance premiums, etc.||Example: Bonuses or wages payable, warranty payments, etc.|

 Prepaid Expenses are productive to a company’s accounting records, and it is crucial to understand their application in a financial statement.
 They help to track cash flow, organise expenses and save taxes.
 However, this expense is not similar to accrued expenses as the latter is a liability, and the prepaid expenses are assets.

 If you’re looking for urgent cash to grow your business, you may want to consider an instant Navi Cash Loan of up to ₹20 lakh starting from 9.9% p.a. with 0 foreclosure charges and flexible EMIs up to 72 months.
 You can get the loan amount transferred to your bank account in minutes after entering just a few basic details like your PAN and Aadhaar number.
 Just download the Navi app now and apply!

 Utilising the assets under the prepaid expenses account is necessary within the first 12 months.
 However, if the expenses are not debited within a year, the asset gets recorded as a long-term non-current asset.